solelena/PSReliP/Case_study_datasets/README.md

 <img src="../Images/case_study_UI_screenshots/fst_tab_pfi_chart.png" width=80% height=80%>

-* On the 'IBS and GRM calculation & Kinship Coefficients estimation' tab, users can display heatmaps of IBS distances, genetic relationships, and KING-robust kinship coefficients across all individuals (samples) by selecting the corresponding values from the radio button labeled 'Methods'.
-The 'Group/Cluster number' radio button allows users to select the sort order of the samples for the heatmap, which can be the same as in the matrix obtained by the corresponding PLINK command (‘PLINK Sample ID’), or can be remade according to the groups/clusters to which the samples are assigned.
+* On the 'IBS and GRM calculation & Kinship Coefficients estimation' tab, users can display the results of the three types of calculations by selecting the corresponding values from the radio button labeled 'Methods'.
+We prepared three methods: IBS matrix calculation, GRM, and KING-robust kinship estimation.
+The results are displayed on interactive heatmaps, where samples can be ordered in two ways, ‘PLINK Sample ID’ and ‘Group/Cluster number’.
+The list of sample IDs/Names on the heatmap can be in the same order as in the matrix derived from the corresponding PLINK command, or samples can be reordered according to the groups/clusters to which they are assigned.

 <img src="../Images/case_study_UI_screenshots/rel_tab_ibs_chart.png" width=80% height=80%>